JeremyGrosser/JeremyGrosser.github.io/_posts/2021-04-02-making-noise-with-ada.markdown

    end Transmit;
 {% endhighlight %}

 `HAL.Audio.Audio_Buffer` is an array of 16-bit integers.
 If stereo audio is used, the samples are interleaved.
 The PIO FIFO buffer is 32 bits wide and the PIO program expects two 16-bit samples in each FIFO write, one for each channel.
-For mono audio, the top 16 bits are written at zeroes.
+For mono audio, the top 16 bits are zeroed.
 The DMA channel is configured for 16 or 32 bit writes depending on `This.Channels`.
 As long as Data is 32 bit aligned, this works out perfectly.

 After I got DMA working, I spent a few days on audio synthesis.
 I'd never written any software to generate audio before, so I had a bit of domain knowledge to catch up on but now that I understand it, it's pretty straightforward.
 The only real complication is the need to call the RP2040's ROM floating point routines if performance or code size is a concern.
 Daniel King already did [most of the hard work](https://github.com/damaki/bb-runtimes/blob/rpi-pico/arm/rpi/rp2040/s-bootro.adb#L42) in making those library symbols available in Ada and my [RP.ROM.Floating_Point](https://github.com/JeremyGrosser/rp2040_hal/blob/master/src/drivers/rp-rom-floating_point.ads) mostly follows the same pattern.